9UN33T/Final_Project_PROG8186/README.md

 Notes
 The project is set up using Git and GitHub for version control.
 Further development will include implementing user interfaces for product listings, shopping cart, and checkout.

+#Week2

+Steps to run and setup the application.
+1. Clone the repository from GitHub.
+2. Install the required packages using npm install @reduxjs/toolkit redux-thunk redux-devtools-extension --legacy-peer-deps
+3. Start the application using npm start for the frontend and backend.